Vinamra-21/SnTC-IIT-Mandi/Readme.md

 #SnTC

-update:2024,
-copyright ©  2024 SnTC,IIT Maandi
+copyright ©  2024 ,All rights reserved by SnTC,IIT Mandi